A guide to implement the Shipping API

 This section describes the pickup point map and the associated location search.

-User inserted a new postal code to the location search field.
+The user inserted a new postal code into the location search field.

 Pickup locations are presented on a map view.
 The user can search for new locations by postal code.